 An inspection of waterfront protective structures:

-- Will not predict or identify the durability of a structure or its components;
+- will not predict or identify the durability of a structure or its components; and

 The inspector is not required to:

-- Inspect adjoining or contiguous waterfront protective structures or storm sewers projecting through such structures; or
+- inspect adjoining or contiguous waterfront protective structures or storm sewers projecting through such structures;

 The Inspector shall:

-- Waterfront protective structural components, including but not limited to: piles, panels, associated hardware, cap, footings, revetments or other components visible from the land side of the structure (in-water inspection by wading or diving is optional and is not a required part of these Standards);
+- waterfront protective structural components, including, but not limited to: piles, panels, associated hardware, cap, footings, revetments, or other components visible from the landside of the structure (in-water inspection by wading or diving is optional and is not a required part of these Standards); and

-- Land side soil for signs of soil loss and/or subsidence;
+- the landside soil for signs of soil loss and/or subsidence.

 The Inspector shall:

-- Dock structural components, including but not limited to: pilings, floats, deck structure components, associated hardware, and anchoring systems, as they are readily visible without having to enter the water;
+- the dock’s structural components, including, but not limited to: pilings, floats, deck structural components, associated hardware, and anchoring systems as they are readily visible, without having to enter the water;

-- Dock access structures including any barriers, ramp, or gangway.
+- dock-access structures, including any barriers, ramps, or gangways;

-- Boat house structure, as readily visible without having to enter the water;
+- the boathouse structure as readily visible, without having to enter the water;

-- Boat lift apparatus (mechanical lifts and davits) by using normal controls;
+- boat-lift apparatus (mechanical lifts and davits) by using normal controls; and

-- Boat house materials and general construction methods;
+- boathouse materials and general construction methods; and

-- Observed deficiencies, deterioration, failures, or inadequacies in dock or dock access structures and their associated hardware;
+- observed deficiencies, deterioration, failures, or inadequacies in dock or dock-access structures and their associated hardware; and